marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

 Boissonneau G, Tommasi A, Barou F, **Lopez-Sanchez MA**, Montagnat M. *Dynamic recrystallization and mechanical behavior of Mg alloy AZ31: Constraints from tensile tests with in-situ EBSD analysis*.
+Submitted to Acta Materialia.

 ### Published or in press (citable) peer-reviewed publications